nclient/NClient/README.md

 <a name="documentation" />

 ## Documentation
-You can find NClient documentation [on the website](https://nclient.github.io/).
+You can find NClient documentation and samples [on the website](https://nclient.github.io/).

 <a name="nuget" />